Most people use one of these three options:

 - OpenSSH is also available through Windows Subsystem for Linux (WSL) and Cygwin.

-On Windows, the far-and-away best ssh application is VanDyke Technologies' Secure CRT.
-This program is rather expensive ($99) but worth every penny if ssh on Windows is a part of your daily life.
+- The far-and-away best graphical ssh application for both Windows and Mac is VanDyke Technologies' Secure CRT.
+This program is rather expensive ($99) but worth every penny if ssh is a part of your daily life.

 - Almost all versions of Linux and BSD preinstall OpenSSH or make it available as a package.

 Once you have found or installed your ssh program, give it your connection information to get connected to your site hosted on our service.
 If you are using OpenSSH or a similar tool, the command looks something like:

 Once connected, you will get a shell prompt, which may look something like:

 Actual prompts can vary widely but tend to end in $ or %.
 To reflect these variations, in our documentation, we use:

 YourPrompt$ echo "Hello, world!"to indicate that you should type the command echo "Hello, world!" (but not the YourPrompt$ part) at your shell prompt, whatever it looks like.

 Due to the variety of ssh options and the complexity of the Unix shell, the full details of their use are well beyond the scope of a FAQ.
 Many online tutorials exist, like this one.
 For a deeper dive, many community colleges offer continuing education classes covering one or both topics.